-From the first time I smelled angelica I’d been trying to figure out the perfect use for it in a dessert, which is easier said than done.
+From the first time I smelled it I’d been trying to figure out the perfect angelica recipe for dessert, which is easier said than done.
 Like truffles, the flavor is very strong alone, and almost soapy, but when mixed with too many things, the taste and aroma disappear completely.
 To further compound things, too much cooking/heat also destroys it’s perfume.

 So you can’t cook angelica too much, but if you don’t cook it at all it’s near un-palatable.
 The aroma is so special though, I needed to capture it.
 For a few months it was all I could think of, I couldn’t rest until I’d found a way to harness it for diners to enjoy.

 Just a sniff of it is enough to make my mind wander, and my mouth water.
 I get a whiff of carrot-family perfume, and a quality that craves fruit to soften it’s bite, so that’s where my brain starts to pair dessert flavors.

 At first I thought a peach cobbler would be the best and I still need to make one, but it’s difficult since their season’s don’t really align.
 You know what does fruit at the *exact* same time as Angelica here in Minnesota?
 A piece of our Midwestern heritage: rhubarb.
 There’s a trick to using angelica stem I’ve alluded to here though, since if you just throw angelica in with some rhubarb and cook it, it won’t be the same.

 I don’t know how many times I made versions of this I wasn’t pleased with.
 I would mix together a strawberry and rhubarb mix, chop up some angelica stem and throw it in.

 It started off smelling amazing, the red scent of berries and rhubarb all tied together with the undertone of the crazy smelling plant.
 But, after I baking I could barely taste the angelica at all, and putting more chopped angelica stem in with the rhubarb and strawberries didn’t seem to make too much of a difference.